Geography of Thailand: Main land forms

+Soils and surface rocks

 Topography and drainage

 The most conspicuous features of Thailand's terrain are high mountains, a central plain, and an upland plateau.
 Mountains cover much of northern Thailand and extend along the Myanmar border down through the Kra Isthmus and the Malay Peninsula.
 The central plain is a lowland area drained by the Chao Phraya River and its tributaries, the country's principal river system, which feeds into the delta at the head of the Bay of Bangkok.
 The Chao Phraya system drains about one-third of the nation's territory.
 In the northeastern part of the country the Khorat Plateau, a region of gently rolling low hills and shallow lakes, drains into the Mekong River via the Mun River.
 The Mekong system empties into the South China Sea and includes a series of canals and dams.

 Together, the Chao Phraya and Mekong systems sustain Thailand's agricultural economy by supporting wet-rice cultivation and providing waterways for the transport of goods and people.
 In contrast, the distinguishing natural features of peninsular Thailand are long coastlines, offshore islands, and mangrove swamps.
 A recent global remote sensing analysis suggested that there were 559 km2 of tidal flats in Thailand, making it the 45th ranked country in terms of tidal flat extent.